ANSSI-FR/secAES-ATmega8515/README.md

 The project sources (OS + secure AES128) are provided in two different archives (one for each version, *low security* or *high security*) : Version1 and Version2.
 The sources files contain many comments which should clarify the choices made to secure the algorithms.
-The (modified/simplified) sources of SOSSE still contain the original comments.
+The (modified/simplified) sources iof SOSSE still contain the original comments.

+## Licenses

+SOSSE source codes are released under GPL v2 License.
+Our specific source codes (for aesv1 and aesv2) are released under the BSD License.
+See the LICENSE file in each source folder for more information.